roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-03 ****** byStoryTeller07© Brian took Sara over to the wall and fastened her wrists then wrapped the rope around a wall lamp holding both arms above her head.
+Brian took Sara over to the wall and fastened her wrists then wrapped the rope around a wall lamp holding both arms above her head.
 Sara closed her eyes in shame at her nakedness before the boys standing examining her.
 "Please Brian cover me up its so bad letting them see me like this.
 You've had your fun now please let me go."
 She demanded.

   Brian slapped her face.
 "Shut up slut.
 Just keep quiet and stand there like the good little slutty tease you are.
 You're no longer the one in charge, I am.
 The rest of the guys will be around soon to keep that pretty mouth of yours busy."
 He said.
 Brian had a look of satisfaction on his face from showing his friends he had the arrogant babysitter exactly where he wanted her.